-This hub brings together useful information about coping with coronavirus for older people and the relatives and friends who support them.
+This hub brings together useful information about our work on coronavirus, including our campaign to End Isolation In Care.
 It does not contain medical advice.
 If you are worried that you or someone you support may be at risk, contact the NHS via the 111 online service.
 If the symptoms become severe, telephone the NHS support line on 111.

 R&RA’s services have never been more in demand.
 Calls to the R&RA Helpline have increased and we expect demand to continue to rise.
 At the same time, our income has dropped by 70%.
 We are determined to keep the R&RA Helpline open and operating remotely, to be there for older people and their families across the country.
 Please consider donating to us at this challenging time, by clicking here.